 - With fixing screw hole, convenient to install and fixed.

-The DHT22 does appear to be a good alternative to the DHT11 on paper, but it still uses a thermistor to measure the temperature, which, as explained earlier, is difficult to measure.
+The DHT22 does appear to be a viable alternative to the DHT11 on paper, but it still uses a thermistor to measure the temperature, which, as explained earlier, is difficult to measure.
 Once we compare the DHT22 to other available sensors, specifically the BME280, you will see why I don’t recommend it either.

 A quick search online, using your search engine of choice, will bring up many reports of DHT22 sensors breaking after only being used for a short period of time.
 It appears that it too suffers from poor reliability, just like its predecessor, the DHT11, does.